dymnz/ShitHappened/README.md

 * profile.py: Class definition for a 'Profile' and 'Site'

 ### Note
-* The program is tested using python3
+* The program is developed using python3.6

 ### TODO